-• a1j9o94 13 hours ago
+• a1j9o94 a year ago

 This is really interesting.
 Has anyone seen a good registry of MCP servers somewhere?
 What I would love to be able to do is ask for a task and have the agent figure out what servers and tools it needs to accomplish that task directly.

-• auntad 10 hours ago
+• auntad a year ago

 There's a number of people building various flavors of this.
 I'm one of them -- pulsemcp.com - we expose our data via API (pulsemcp.com/api) that is theoretically the starting point for what you're asking.